Trump Hasn’t Rehired Rob Porter, So Apparently His Love of Chaos Has a Limit

 In the past few weeks, President Trump reportedly decided that he’s done listening to his legal and policy advisers, and “now I’m fucking doing it my way.”
-This new, less inhibited Trump proceeded to attack Special Counsel Robert Muller by name on Twitter, start a trade war, and replace much of his team with people he’s seen on cable news.
+This new, less inhibited Trump proceeded to attack Special Counsel Robert Mueller by name on Twitter, start a trade war, and replace much of his team with people he’s seen on cable news.
 But apparently Trump still feels shackled by certain social norms, like the idea that the president shouldn’t work with a man who’s been accused of domestic violence by multiple women.

 When Rob Porter, the former White House staff secretary, departed in early February, Trump made it clear that he was sorry to see him go, and emphasized that he’d denied his two ex-wives abuse allegations.
 “We certainly wish him well.
 It’s obviously a very tough time for him.
 He did a very good job while he was in the White House,” Trump said.
 “We hope that he will have a wonderful career.”